Diving in Phuket

 The best way to plan your local daily diving is to book your Phuket day trips with us and to arrange to stay in one of the popular resort hotels.
 Local divemasters are always provided but private dive guides are also available if you prefer more personal attention.

 If you're interested in exploring the sites further offshore from here, then a Thailand liveaboard trip will be your best bet.
+In the low season (June to September) there are a number of liveaboard trips to the nearby southern dive sites around Phuket and Phi Phi.

 Scuba diving in Phuket continues year round with the best conditions being in the high season of November to April, with the absolute peak conditions being towards the end of this period.
 In low season the weather is less predictable, featuring more rain and choppier seas.
 However, schedules for trips to local sites are only rarely interrupted by weather conditions.
 Dive sites on the leeward side of the offshore islands are used more at this time of year.